dmccreary/dmccreary/docs/resume.md

 - FPGAs and Complex Memory Management Systems
 - Systems Thinking and Complex Adaptive Systems

-### Achievements
+### Recent Achievements

+- Leader of the Optum Generative AI Center of Excellence
-- Leader in building the world's largest healthcare knowledge graph
+- Leader in building the world's largest healthcare knowledge graph (over 25 billion vertices)
+- Champion of semantic search and ontology management (patent holder)
 - Co-author of the highly-rated book "**Making Sense of NoSQL**" [https://www.manning.com/books/making-sense-of-nosql](https://www.manning.com/books/making-sense-of-nosql)
 - Thought leader for the adoption of Enterprise Knowledge Graphs
-- Co-founder of the "**NoSQL Now!**" conference
+- Founder of the [**NoSQL Now!**](https://www.dataversity.net/tag/nosql-now/) conference (now part of Dataversity)
 - Speaker at AI Hardware and advanced memory management conferences

 ### Keynote Speaker

-I have been a keynote speaker at several prestigious technology conferences, spreading insights and thought leadership on AI, knowledge graphs, and advanced technology solutions.
+Dan has been a keynote speaker at several prestigious technology conferences, spreading insights and thought leadership on AI, enterprise knowledge graphs, and advanced technology solutions.

 ### Passion for Systems Thinking

-**Systems Thinking** and **Complex Adaptive Systems** are not just principles I work by but are the lenses through which I view the world.
-I am deeply invested in exploring the interconnections and interactions that govern systems and love elucidating these complex phenomena.
+**Systems Thinking** and **Complex Adaptive Systems** are not just principles Dan works with, but they are the lenses through which he views the world.
+Dan is deeply invested in exploring the interconnections and interactions that govern large complex systems and he loves elucidating these complex phenomena.

 ### Education